-We research and develop novel IoT technologies and applications.
-The ever-increasing importance of IoT is supported by increase in the number of connected devices, the use of wireless communication for networking, advances in low-power mobile computation, machine learning and data analytics, and sensing technologies on small devices.
+We research and develop novel IoT and networking technologies and applications.
+The ever-increasing importance of IoT is supported by the significant increase in the number of connected devices, the use of wireless communication for networking, advances in low-power mobile computation, lower-cost and higher accuracy of sensors, machine learning, and data analytics.

-We focus on application domains such as medical monitoring, industrial process control and automation, environmental monitoring, smart agriculture, energy saving mechanisms, and structural health monitoring, just to mention a few.
-Due to the significant impact of these applications on quality of life and sustainable development, our goal is to identify the design and development challenges of Internet of Things/Cyber-Physical Systems/Wireless Sensor Networks from the networking, processing, and security point of views.
+We focus on application domains such as smart homes, medical monitoring, industrial process control and automation, environmental monitoring, sustainable environment, and structural health monitoring, just to mention a few.
+Considering the significant impact of these applications on quality of life and sustainable development, our goal is to identify the design and development challenges of the Internet of Things/Cyber-Physical Systems/Wireless Sensor Networks from the networking, data processing, and security point of views.

 — Software-Defined Networking (SDN) and

 Software-Defined Wireless Networks for IoT

 — Edge and Fog Computing using SDN-based Resource Allocation, Virtualization, and Enhancing Machine Learning on Resource-Constraint Devices

 — Design and Interfacing of

 Embedded Systems, Interfacing Sensors and Actuators,